 Many cafes around and within both the Met and MoMA.

-World Trade Center and the 9/11 Ground Zero
+Pay respects at World Trade Center and the 9/11 Ground Zero

 Visit the 9/11 Memorial Museum, included in you CityPass.
 The historical exhibition has three parts: the Day of 9/11, Before 9/11 and After 9/11.
 It is a moving experience, but well worth while.
+Buy tickets to skip the line for this experiences.

 Cost per adult: $24 without CityPass